james-bruten-mo/growss/build-sphinx-docs/README.md

       timeout: Timeout for the job in minutes (5)
 ```

-Both of these steps can be combined to produce a simple build and deploy documentation
+Both of these steps can be combined to produce a simple build and deploy
-pipeline for a repository:
+documentation pipeline for a repository:

-### Example continuous intergration pipeline in an external repository
+### Example continuous integration pipeline in an external repository

 An example workflow to build Sphinx documentation and deploy it to GitHub Pages
 when changes are pushed to the `main` branch: